 Generic Name: ingenol topical

-Note: This document contains side effect information about ingenol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Picato.
+Note: This page contains side effects data for the generic drug ingenol topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Picato.

 For the Consumer

 As well as its needed effects, ingenol topical (the active ingredient contained in Picato) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking ingenol topical, check with your doctor immediately:More common

 - Blistering, peeling, or loosening of the skin